neuraloperator/tipping-point-forecast/README.md

 This is the official implementation of the code from the paper "Tipping Point Forecasting in Non-Stationary Dynamics on Function Spaces."

 ## Short file descriptions:
 Training models on pre-tipping data is performed by running files with names such as `nonstationary_lorenz/rno_1d_ode.py` or `ks/rnn_ks.py`.
-Then, the tipping point analysis is performed in Jupyter notebooks with names `DKW_analysis_[...].ipynb`.
+Then, the tipping point analysis is performed in separate analysis Jupyter notebooks or files (e.g., `DKW_analysis_[...].ipynb`).

 ## Requirements:
 - Julia is required to run cloud cover experiments